Blendi Idrizi: Fortuna Köln

 On 25 June 2019, Idrizi joined Regionalliga West side Fortuna Köln.
 On 10 August 2019, he made his debut in a 1–1 home draw against Wattenscheid 09 after being named in the starting line-up.

 Schalke 04

 On 29 January 2020, Idrizi joined Regionalliga West side Schalke 04 II.
 Three days later, he made his debut in a 2–0 home win against his former club Bonner SC after coming on as a substitute in the 74th minute in place of Jason Ceka.

 On 12 May 2021, Idrizi made his first team debut in a 2–1 away defeat against Hertha BSC, starting the match before being substituted off in the 77th minute for Steven Skrzybski.
 Three days after debut, he scored his first goal for Schalke 04 in his second appearance for the club in a 4–3 home win over Eintracht Frankfurt in Bundesliga.

 Loan to Jahn Regensburg

 On 30 August 2022, Idrizi joined 2.
 Bundesliga side Jahn Regensburg, on a season-long loan.

+SCR Altach

+On 1 October 2025, Idrizi joined Austrian Bundesliga side SCR Altach, on a one-year contract with an option for a further year, and was viewed as a replacement for his injured compatriot Vesel Demaku as the club's second-choice player.